DevExpress/devextreme-documentation/concepts/Common/Integration Guides/40 Bind DevExtreme components to GraphQL/40 Bind DevExtreme components to GraphQL.md

             }
         }

-    Note: CustomStore data needs to stay in sync with GraphQL.
+    [note] CustomStore data needs to stay in sync with GraphQL.
 Make sure that mutation functions return their results.

-7. The data grid's look-up columns require separate CustomStore data sources:
+7. The DataGrid's look-up columns require separate CustomStore data sources:

         <!--tab: App.tsx-->
         const [customersData] = useState(new CustomStore({